callumrollo/data-driven-web-apps-with-flask/notes.md

 Grid layout is smart.
 Will compress three column apeareance into one on phones, or on shrinking, shuffles buttons.
 This is all part of bootstrap responsive layout.
 It's a bootstrap thing.
 In firefox: web developer >> responsive design mode, you can test how the site looks on various devices

+### Adding a grid
+top level is a div container
+then a bunch of div rows
+each of these has columns
+12 cols per line
+Can break them up to e.g. 3 cols of width 4 md means medium: wrap when you get to medium size stuff. small will hang on to its grid a little longer as you shrink your browser window these have specific pixel size defs you can find
+`div.container>div.row>div.col-md-4*3` then tab will aoutocomplete in pycharm

+### Buttons and forms
+some more html and CSS.
+Uses button class to apply bootstrap stlying `    <button type="submit" class="btn btn-primary">Login</button>` This class can also be applied to hyperlinks

+### Syling the login
+all done in the style section at top of body.
+V simple You can set things to align and center automatically.
+Use padding to push stuff around if not quite right bootstrap is "mobile first" so stuff can look real bad in wide screen unless contrained with e.g. max-width clicking the color icon in the gutter in pycharm lets you pick a color bootstrap class form-control applied to input boxes with have them fill out pleasingly links as buttons look super nice. have siz button types and a plain link option

+### Themes

+Major benefit of bootstrap. so many themes!
+Loadsa free sites for this startbootstrap.com for free themes creative looks very nice stylish-portfolio also good.
+BoldQ unplash.com is great for free photos and graphics sb-admin good for a dashboard simple-sidebar is nice also has a site for paid ones here.
+Cost around 20-30 dollars